NARG (Noth American Research Group)

 The skull lies in the upper part of the Empire Formation sandstone which is roughly 10-6 million years old (late Miocene).
 Jim Goedert of the U of Washington's Burke Museum thinks the skull represents a new genus and species of whale!
 We received permission from the landowner Edna (she owns the Empire Cafe at the end of Newmark Ave. in Coos Bay, on your way to Fossil Point & Sunset Bay, check it out for some AWESOME gourmet food & breads!) to excavate the skull, and she is donating it to the University of Oregon's Condon Museum which is the official state repository for important fossil specimens.
-NARG received a permit form the Army Corps of Engineers which allowed us to dig the skull after Oct.
+We got a permit from the Army Corps of Engineers which allowed us to dig the skull after Oct.
 15th, so on Oct.
 16th, guess what?
 Right, we pulled in with a few dump trucks' worth of equipment and WENT FOR IT!
-Above we are just beginning the excavation, have a trench started around the skull and Robert is recovering a rib that was near the left occipital lobe.
+Above we are just beginning the excavation, have a trench started around the skull and Robert is recovering a rib that was under the left occipital lobe.

 Robert recovering the rib from under the skull.
 It is the only bone we found with the skull; the rest were scattered about the area.